Architectural features of the Great pyramid.

 The logic of the finding is sufficient to conclude that it is probably right.
 It does, however, mean that whoever displaced the pebbles had no intention of exiting the building via the bottom of the well-shaft.

-2.26) The Grotto.
-It has been suggested that the grotto was an original landscape feature, and that the pyramid might have even been built around it.
+It has been reasonably suggested that the 'Grotto' may have been an original landscape feature, and that the pyramid might have even been built over it.
 However, it is the 'Queens' chamber that occupies the central position of the pyramid, and not the grotto (although its upper entrance is on the same level).

 The block-work from the upper entrance down to the grotto has been shown to have been laid as the pyramid rose up which points to the idea that in some way, the area down to the grotto was an original feature.
 (The same is true of the tunnelling below the grotto.
 It is clean and well worked).
 The only rough cut passage is above the grotto, cutting through the existing masonry until it meets the prepared passage above it.

 It has been suggested that the grotto was built to allow the first intruders room to work.
-This suggestion seems reasonable as, looking at it as in order to cut through the blocks above, there would need to be a well sited workspace.
-We can assume that the 'Grotto' has been excavated in the past (from the 'rubble and sand' found in the tunnel below, which is similar in composition to that found in the grotto).
-We can also assume that when this was done, there was another way out above the excavators.
+This suggestion seems reasonable as in order to cut through the blocks above, there would need to be a well placed workspace.
+We can assume that the 'Grotto' had been excavated in the past (from the 'rubble and sand' found in the tunnel below, which is similar in composition to that found in the grotto).
+The only problem with this theory is the lack of oxygen which again suggests that the top part of the well-shaft was opened from above and not below.

 The function of the ascending passage lies hidden in the conclusions.
 The design features suggest that it had a specific purpose.
 If it was symbolic, then the features will have symbolic explanations.
 The sockets in the sides are all roughly filled except one.
 Who has filled them, or were they always filled.
 The corbelled roof shows remains of a slot along its length on the 3rd instep.
 It appears, at first glance to have held a false roof.
 The Ascending passage was 'cut through' the pyramids masonry in the first instance, rather than constructed.
 So why was the limestone at this point of a higher quality than that used in the rest of the core masonry?
 (They were planned from the beginning, but not finished until later).